Russian strikes force Ukraine to face hours-long power cuts

 In the past 24 hours, Russian forces unleashed the breadth of their arsenal to attack Ukraine’s southeast, employing drones, rockets, heavy artillery and warplanes that killed at least six civilians and wounded six others, the president’s office said.

 In the Zaporizhzhia region, part of which remains under Russian control, artillery pounded 10 towns and villages.
-The death toll from a rocket attack on a residential building in the city of Vilniansk on Thursday climbed to nine people, according to the deputy head of Ukraine’s presidential office, Kyrylo Tymoshenko.
+The death toll from a Russian rocket attack on a residential building in the city of Vilniansk on Thursday climbed to 10 people, including three children.

 In Nikopol, located across the Dnieper River from the Zaporizhzhia Nuclear Power Plant, 40 Russian missiles damaged several high-rise buildings, homes and a power line.